Investing & Passive Income9 min read

 Step 3: Decide on Your Strategy

-Option 1: The One-ETF Approach
+Option 1: The one-ETF approach

 Split your $100 into:

-• 60% U.S. Stocks (VTI)
+• 60% U.S. stocks (VTI)

-• 20% International (VXUS)
+• 20% international (VXUS)

-• 20% Bonds (BND)
+• 20% bonds (BND)

-Option 3: Use a Robo-Advisor
+Option 3: Let a robo-advisor handle it

-Step 4: Automate and Add More
+Step 4: Automate and Keep Adding

 What to Avoid When Starting Small